From 1976 to 2014 – More than 37 years of metal forming at Technische Universität Darmstadt

 Since the early days of the institute, the number of employees constantly rose to currently 39 scientific assistants.
 Preserving this positive development over the years confirms the good reputation which the institute has gained at funding organisations and industrial partners.
 Additionally, the PtU employs 11 administrative and technological members of staff as well as about 70 student research assistants.

 The Institute for Production Engineering and Forming Machines, led by Professor Dr. Ing.
 Dipl.
 Wirtsch.
 Ing.
-Peter Groche, is organised in three technical departments:
+Peter Groche, is organised in four research departments: